 Now taking Observation \ref{obs: scalable} into account as well, and with coefficients $\beta_{1,...,5}$ being able to be approximated with Eq. \ref{eq: constant}, Eq. \ref{eq: linear}, and Fig. \ref{fig: approximation}, the proposed approximation function is:

-Despite being an implicit function, the skewness $\tilde{s}$ can be solved with an iterative optimization algorithm, such as the Powell hybrid method or its modifications.
-Although with both ends $a_f\rightarrow0$ and $a_f\rightarrow\infty$ of the contour lines being fixed, the hyperbolic tangent function alone does not necessarily guarantee a rather decent approximation.
-Hence, we introduce some other activation functions that resemble the hyperbolic tangent function with a list below, which will be applied and cross-compared for the approximation of the skewness of a network.
-All these activation functions share the same characteristics that $\lim_{x\to\infty}f_{\rm activation}(x)=1$ and $f'_{\rm activation}(0)=1$, but with varying curvature to reach $a_f\rightarrow\infty$:
+Despite being an implicit function, the skewness $\tilde{s}$ can be solved with an iterative optimization algorithm, such as the Powell hybrid method and its variations.
+With both ends $a_f\rightarrow0$ and $a_f\rightarrow\infty$ of the contour lines being fixed, the hyperbolic tangent function alone does not necessarily guarantee a sufficiently decent approximation.
+Hence, we introduce other activation functions that resemble the hyperbolic tangent function in a list below, which will be applied and cross-compared for the approximation of the skewness of a network.
+All these activation functions share the same characteristics that $\lim_{x\to\infty}f_{\rm act}(x)=1$ and $f'_{\rm act}(0)=1$, but with varying curvature and trajectory to reach $a_f\rightarrow\infty$: